ThiTinh/Big_data/README.md

 No4_Neoj4.txt - Code for Graph Analysis in Neo4j

 ---
-In this project:

-- Build a big data ecosystem using the tools and methods that discussed during the module;
-to do this we will analyse a data set simulating big data generated from a large number of users who are playing an imaginary game called "Catch the Pink Flamingo".
+This project constructs a big data ecosystem by employing data exploration, machine learning techniques with big data, and graph analysis.
+The dataset simulates big data generated from a large number of users who are playing an imaginary game called "Catch the Pink Flamingo".

 Needs to achieve the following: